jdimauro/witch-lights/README.md

 ### One or more of the NeoPixel strips do not light up (but some do)

+Usually this happens because a wire has come loose, or you've got the polarity wrong.
+One of the NeoPixel strips themselves could be defective.

 * Are the NeoPixel strips oriented correctly?
 (Check the arrow on the strip; it should be pointed *away* from the Arduino enclosure)
+* Use the *NeoPixel Reel Test* assembly to check the first NeoPixel strip that isn't working.
 * is the white data line connected all the way to the first NeoPixel input?
 Use the continuity check function of your multimeter to be certain.
 * Check any enclosures where the NeoPixels connect to 4-pin waterproof cables; it's possible that the terminals connecting the cables to the wiring harness have come loose as the cables flexed during installation.
 * Check the voltage on the terminal board just before the NeoPixel problem: do you have 5V at the `+` and `-` terminals?